ChristyKail/SAS-Encoder/README.md

 - Extract files to a folder where you want to install the tool.
 This should not be moved after installation.
 - Right click the `first_time_run.command` file and click `open` to begin setup.
 You may be prompted to allow "A program downloaded from the internet"
+- The installer will check to see if Brew is installed.
+If it isn't, you will be prompted for your password to allow it to be installed.
-- The script will run through initial setup, downloading `pandas` `tkinter` and `ffmpeg` from Pip and Brew.
+- The installer will then run through initial setup, downloading `pandas` `tkinter` and `ffmpeg` from Pip and Brew.
 - When the installation is complete, the main window will open and a `run.command` file will be created in the folder.
 - You can rename and move this file to wherever you want.
 Double-clicking it will run the script from anywhere.
 - If the main window *doesn't* open and the terminal shows `[process completed]`, try re-running the setup.